EZ-Robotics/EZ-Template/ez-template-docs/docs/drive_movements.md

 ### pid_drive_chain_forward_constant_get()
-Returns a double that's the amount that the PID will overshoot target by to maintain momentum into the next motion when using `pid_wait_quick_chain()` for forward drive motions.
+Returns the amount that the PID will overshoot target by to maintain momentum into the next motion for driving forward.
 <Tabs
   groupId="pid_drive_chain_forward_constant_get"
   defaultValue="proto"